 Our Campus, Your City

 Our faculty collects grants and other funding to solve urban issues such as city planning, building design, and anti-gang policing.
-Students that work with the Department of City and Community Affairs are actively engaged in community work, from cleaning up and beautifying local parks to coaching Little League teams from our surrounding neighborhoods.
+Students that work with the Department of City and Community Engagement are actively engaged in community work, from cleaning up and beautifying local parks to coaching Little League teams from our surrounding neighborhoods.

 Northeastern University is deeply engaged in urban life.
 We believe communities of people are